ProgramCrafter/salsa-iwj-otter/docs/build.rst

      rustup default nightly
      rustup target add wasm32-unknown-unknown

-   Unfortunately, it is possible that the Rust nightly you find when you run this is missing some pieces.
+   Unfortunately, it is possible that the Rust Nightly you find when you run this is missing some pieces.
 The following is known to work (with otter from the time of writing)::